 \section{Abstract}

-A solid-state quantum emitter is one of the indispensable components for optical quantum technologies.
-Ideally, an emitter should have a compatible wavelength for efficient coupling to other components in a quantum network.
-It is therefore essential to understand fluorescent defects that lead to specific emitters.
-In this work, we employ density functional theory (DFT) to demonstrate the calculation of the complete optical fingerprints of quantum emitters in the two-dimensional material hexagonal boron nitride.
-These emitters are of great interest, yet many of them are still to be identified.
-Our results suggest that instead of comparing a single optical property, such as the commonly used zero-phonon line energy, multiple properties should be used when comparing theoretical simulations to the experiment.
-This way, the entire electronic structure can be predicted and quantum emitters can be designed and tailored.
-Moreover, we apply this approach to predict the suitability for using the emitters in specific quantum applications, demonstrating through the examples of the Al$_{\text{N}}$ and P$_{\text{N}}$V$_{\text{B}}$ defects.
-We therefore combine and apply DFT calculations to identify quantum emitters in solid-state crystals with a lower risk of misassignments as well as a way to design and tailor optical quantum systems.
-This consequently serves as a recipe for classification and the generation of universal solid-state quantum emitter systems in future hybrid quantum networks.
+A solid-state quantum emitter is a crucial component for optical quantum technologies, ideally with a compatible wavelength for efficient coupling to other components in a quantum network.
+It is essential to understand fluorescent defects that lead to specific emitters.
+In this work, we employ density functional theory (DFT) to demonstrate the calculation of the complete optical fingerprints of quantum emitters in hexagonal boron nitride.
+Our results suggest that instead of comparing a single optical property, like the zero-phonon line energy, multiple properties should be used when comparing simulations to the experiment.
+Moreover, we apply this approach to predict the suitability of using the emitters in specific quantum applications.
+We therefore apply DFT calculations to identify quantum emitters with a lower risk of misassignments and a way to design optical quantum systems.
+Hence, we provide a recipe for classification and generation of universal quantum emitters in future hybrid quantum networks.

 \keywords{single photon emitter, hexagonal boron nitride, density functional theory, defect identification, quantum technology applications}